February 20, 2015, 7:30pm, Nightingale Hall, University of Nevada Reno

 On April 17, 2014, the Argenta Trio performed "Wilderness Portraits: Three Places in Nevada" for the Argenta Concert Series, in Nightingale Hall, at the University of Nevada, Reno, Nevada, together with works by Beethoven and Brahms.

-The composer participated in a trip to Cuba sponsored by the American Composers Forum and composed a new work for string orchestra inspired by and dedicated to Camerata Romeu.
+In December Ms. Houghton traveled to Cuba with the American Composers Forum composed a new work for string orchestra inspired by and dedicated to Camerata Romeu.

 The composer produced an hour-long benefit concert for the Reno Chamber Orchestra on January 31, 2013, at the Nevada Museum of Art in Reno, Nevada.
 Five Houghton chamber works were performed by Ruth Lenz, violin; Carol Laube, violin; Dustin Budish, viola; Peter Lenz, 'cello; Adele Park, piano; Katherine DeBoer, soprano; and James Winn, piano.